 Fertilizer stocks may not be the most glamorous option for your portfolio, but they can be an excellent way to hedge against a weakening U.S. dollar.
-Here are three that are ready for an upturn.
+Here are three that are making a big move.

 After soaring to prominence during the 2000s commodity market boom, fertilizer stocks have slipped quietly under Wall Street’s radar in recent years.
-But while the companies that produce the inputs needed to ensure a steady food supply are currently unloved, they offer some attractive opportunities for investors with longer time frames looking to hedge against a softening U.S. currency.
-Here we’ll examine three such companies which could benefit from a weakening greenback.
+But while the companies that produce the inputs needed to ensure a steady food supply are mostly unloved, they offer some attractive opportunities for investors with longer time frames looking to hedge against a softening U.S. currency.
+Here we’ll examine three companies that are starting to benefit from a weakening greenback.

 To understand what drives the fertilizer industry, it’s first important to know what the main fertilizers are used for.
 For those of you who don’t garden, the three macro nutrients essential for healthy plant growth are: nitrogen (N), phosphate (P) and potash/potassium (K).
 Sulfur (S) is needed in smaller amounts than the other three, but is often used as a soil amendment.
 Fertilizer producers often specialize in just one of these three nutrients, or sometimes all three.